-- 2.1.1 The guardianship organisation is required to identify all those involved with the guardianship organisation and their particular roles. - 2.1.2 The guardianship organisation is required to provide clear job descriptions to all staff, volunteers, local coordinators (if any) and homestays clearly stating their responsibilities and reporting line.
-These job descriptions should also include reference to their safeguarding responsibilities. - 2.1.3 The guardianship organisation is required to provide all new staff, volunteers and homestays with a suitable induction procedure which must cover adequate safeguarding training (See standard 8.3 Safeguarding Training). - 2.1.4 Safer recruitment checks, to include DBS details, ID checks, right to work in the UK, references and interview notes for all appointments of staff, volunteers and homestays (see standards 2.8 Safer Recruitment and 6.1 Checks) are required. - 2.1.5 The guardianship organisation is required to produce suitable guidelines for staff on the behaviour that it expects.
-A suggested list of content for such a code of conduct can be found in Appendix 6. - 2.1.6 AEGIS members who operate in Scotland are required to pay due regard to the requirements of the Scottish Care Inspectorate.
-Please note that the Scottish regulations apply to all guardianship organisations who provide accommodation / guardianship for students in Scotland, regardless of where the organisation is based. - 2.1.7 All guardianship organisations should be aware that any homestays in Scotland that are providing care for reward will be required to register as a childminder with the Scottish Care Inspectorate.
+- 2.1.1 The guardianship organisation is required to identify all those involved with the guardianship organisation and their particular roles. - 2.1.2 The guardianship organisation must ensure that any member of staff or homestay is independent of any school attended by students under their care.
+5 - 2.1.3 The guardianship organisation is required to provide clear job descriptions to all staff, volunteers, local coordinators (if any) and homestays clearly stating their responsibilities and reporting line.
+These job descriptions should also include reference to their safeguarding responsibilities. - 2.1.4 The guardianship organisation is required to provide all new staff, volunteers and homestays with a suitable induction procedure which must cover adequate safeguarding training (See standard 7.3 Safeguarding Training). - 2.1.5 Safer recruitment checks, to include DBS details, ID checks, right to work in the UK, references and interview notes for all appointments of staff, volunteers and homestays (see standards 2.8 Safer Recruitment and 6.1 Checks) are required. - 2.1.6 The guardianship organisation is required to produce suitable guidelines for staff on the behaviour that it expects.
+A suggested list of content for such a code of conduct can be found in Appendix 6. - 2.1.7 AEGIS members who operate in Scotland are required to pay due regard to the requirements of the Scottish Care Inspectorate.
+Please note that the Scottish regulations apply to all guardianship organisations who provide accommodation / guardianship for students in Scotland, regardless of where the organisation is based. - 2.1.8 All guardianship organisations should be aware that any homestays in Scotland that are providing care for reward will be required to register as a childminder with the Scottish Care Inspectorate.
 The exception being when 'the arrangement is not for reward other than reimbursement of any reasonable and necessary expenses that the guardian has incurred.'
 Additionally, any guardianship organisation that employs homestays that are providing care for reward may need to register as a Child Care Agency.
 AEGIS recommends that contact is made with the Scottish Care Inspectorate to determine what is required for individual organisations.
-(The Care Inspectorate contact centre telephone: 0345 600 9527)5
+(The Care Inspectorate contact centre telephone: 0345 600 9527)6